-3) Next, we need to install the Android Developer tools on your Windows computer.
-Again, I come from the Windows world mostly, so I don’t know the steps for Mac.
-But I assume they’re similar.
+3) PC Instructions: Next, we need to install the Android Developer tools on your Windows computer.
 Select the option that says ‘Download SDK Platform-tools for Windows’.
 To ‘install’ them, you’re basically just copying the contents to a folder.
 In my case, to keep things simple, I’ve created a folder called ‘Android’ on my computer:

 (Note: It may unzip into a folder called ‘Platform-Tools’, that’s fine.
 I just put everything into the Android folder for simplicity here.
 Also, as you’ll see in a second, I created a folder calls ‘Apps’ inside it, where I stash all my apps.)

 3) Mac Instructions: Next, we need to install the Android Developer Tools.
 Download the tools from here and select the download for Mac.
 By default, this will download to you Downloads folder.
 To ‘install’ them, you’re basically just copying the contents to a folder.
 In my case, to keep things simple, I’ve created a folder called ‘Android’ on my computer.

 After double-clicking on the downloaded zip file, the platform-tools directory is created in the same location.
 In the platform-tools directory, you can see the adb (Android Debug Bridge), which is used to side-load the applications.
 The below diagram shows the resulting expanded zip file which created the platform-tools directory.